MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

 	    }
 	}
 	```
-	You may have noticed this class looks almost identical to the ```ActivityItem``` class added to the backend project earlier in this lab.

-1. Once more, right-click the **Data** folder and add a new class named "TelemetryItem.cs."
-Then replace the contents of the file with the following code:
+1. Add another class file named **TelemetryItem.cs** to the "Data" folder and replace its contents with the following code:

 	```C#
 	using System;